 Here, each of $\delta_r$, $\delta_s$ and $\delta_i$ is a vector of size $L_{\star}$.

-\underline{\textbf{Step 4:}} Our key intuition of this final step is that if $G_i$ is a victim round snapshot, $\delta_s$ and $\delta_i$ would have a similar pattern in their distribution due to the presence of sensitive sequences in both of their training data, whereas $\delta_r$ and $\delta_i$ would have a significantly different distribution.
-For a better understanding of this phenomenon, refer to Figures \ref{fig:weights_diff_gen} and \ref{fig:weights_diff_sens}.
+\underline{\textbf{Step 4:}} Based on hypothesis \ref{hyp:victim_rounds}, our key intuition of this final step is that if $G_i$ is a victim round snapshot, $\delta_s$ and $\delta_i$ would have a similar pattern in their distribution due to the presence of sensitive sequences in both of their training data, whereas $\delta_r$ and $\delta_i$ would have a significantly different distribution.
+For a better understanding, refer to Figures \ref{fig:weights_diff_gen} and \ref{fig:weights_diff_sens}.
 Hence, in this step, we perform two pairwise t-tests between $\delta_i$ and $\delta_r$, and between $\delta_i$ and $\delta_s$, respectively.
 For a predefined significance level, if the test with $\delta_r$ rejects the null hypothesis ($H_0$) and the test with $\delta_s$ accepts it, we mark $G_i$ as a victim snapshot.
 Otherwise, $G_i$ is categorized as a non-victim snapshot.
-We provide a formal representation of our VRI technique in the Appendix (Algorithm \ref{alg:victim identify}).
+To verify that such an approach works, we found the T-test between $\delta_s$ and $\| \Delta W_{\star} \|$ of any victim model almost always (95\% cases) derive a p-value greater than the significance level, failing to reject the null hypothesis, which suggests an equivalent relationship between these two models.
+A detailed evaluation of our VRI method is provided in Section \ref{sec: vri}.
+It is important to note that $\mathcal{D}_{sen}$ has no overlap with clients' private data.
+They are just some dummy out-of-distribution texts that have a similar pattern as the sensitive texts.
+More details on the curation of $\mathcal{D}_{sen}$ and $\mathcal{D}_{reg}$ are provided in the Attack Settings of Section \ref{sec:impl}.
+We formally present our VRI technique in the Appendix (Algorithm \ref{alg:victim identify}).

-\subsubsection{Maximizing Data Memorization}
+\subsection{Maximizing Data Memorization}

-After we identify victim snapshots ($\widehat{G_i}$), the next step is to maximize the victim models' memorization of the private data by transforming their weights in certain layers ($W_{\star}$) as shown in Equation \ref{eq:5}.
+After we identify victim snapshots ($\widehat{G_i}$), the next step is to maximize the victim models' memorization of the private data based on hypothesis \ref{hyp:weights_change} by transforming their selected weights ($W_{\star}$) as shown in Equation \ref{eq:5}.
 We design two approaches to achieve this:

-\ding{111} \textbf{Maximizing data memorization with \emph{Selective Weights Optimization (SWO)}:} For a victim round global snapshot $\widehat{G_i}$, the t-test between $\delta_i$ and $\delta_r$ rejects the null hypothesis.
-Hence, there must be a distinction in $W_{\star}$ between $\widehat{G_i}$ and $G_r$, which we denote as $\delta_v$.